 The delight in life comes when we let go of the physical and emotional stuff we carry around with us.
 Try these three simple steps to help you de-clutter your emotions.

-**Make a list of all of your complaints, fears, anxieties, beliefs that hold you back, and pet peeves around other people’s behaviors.
-This helps you increase an awareness of what you are holding onto in your head and heart.
+- Make a list of all of your complaints, fears, anxieties, beliefs that hold you back, and pet peeves around other people’s behaviors.
+Increase your awareness of what you are holding onto in your head and heart.
 You release the burden in your head when you park the extra baggage on a piece of paper or a computer screen.

-**Review your list and decide what small steps you will take today to clear up the emotional clutter on your list.
+- Review your list and decide what small steps you will take today to clear up the emotional clutter on your list.
 Keep it small and manageable.
 For example, maybe you put down complaining as junk in your emotional closet.
-You can make a decision to stop yourself from complaining once during the day for the next 7 days.
+You can decide to stop yourself from complaining once during the day for the next seven days.
 You built the accumulation of emotional over time, so you can slowly de-clutter your life.

-**At the end of the day, create a ritual that closes your day where you wash away the tensions of the day.
-For some it could be a warm bath, read spiritual books, or have a cup of tea.
+- Create a ritual that closes your day where you wash away the tensions of the day.
+For some, it could be a warm bath, read spiritual books, or have a cup of tea.
 Set up a ritual that tells your brain it’s time to let go of the extra bits of emotional clutter you have accumulated during the day.
 Visualize yourself brushing away the emotional clutter.

-**Have you found a way to release yourself from the bondage of wasted emotions?
-Would love to hear how you did it.
+- Have you found a way to release yourself from the bondage of wasted emotions?
+I would love to hear how you did it.